resistbot/contact-officials/README.md

 Let's make it possible for form configs to reference dynamically an individual district or URL.

-We introduce notion of “meta variable”, and make it possible to include `$META_VARIABLES` in the `visit` directive.
+We introduce notion of “meta variable”, and make it possible to include `$META_VARIABLES` anywhere in the document.
+They will simply be replaced with the value of the variable, i.e. `config.replace('$META_OFFICIAL_DISTRICT', '07')`.
+The context must take care of quoting, if necessary.

 For example, the CA senator config starts with:
 ```
 - visit: "https://lcmspubcontact.lc.ca.gov/PublicLCMS/ContactPopup.php?district=SD$META_OFFICIAL_DISTRICT"
 ```